alanqrwang/keymorph/README.md

 `fixed_*_path` and `moving_*_path` are paths to the fixed and moving images, segmentations, and masks, respectively.
 Every fixed/moving pair must be an explicit row in the CSV.
+If segmentations or masks are not available, set those entries to "None".
 `train` is a boolean indicating whether the image pair is in the train or test set.

 Then, simply pass the path to the CSV file as `--data_csv_path`.